alikhanseisembekov1-alt/alisei/README.md

 > Build honestly.
 > Let structure emerge.

-alisei is a space for **alignment between thought and action**, where understanding and creation co-evolve.
+Alsei is a space for **alignment between thought and action**, where understanding and creation co-evolve.

 ---